Apro2011/My-Bank-Assignment/README.md

        For All Bank Details

  6. Tests are written for the first query in "tests/test_schema.py" file.
+ 7. I have added the Database db.sqlite3 so that no one needs to upload the data from csv file.

  ### So that's how the above problem is solved which took some hours to complete as I was using CSV for first time.